IRS Form 8615 Instructions

 Do I have to refile for my child if I amend my tax return?

+Most likely, you will.
+If the parents’ income changes after the child’s return is filed, they must recalculate the child’s tax using the adjusted amounts on their amended return.
 Parents may also have to refigure the child’s tax if there are changes to the net unearned income of other children for whom the parent must file a Form 8615.
-If the child’s tax changes, file Form 1040-X.

 Do I have to file IRS Form 8615 for my child’s unearned income?

+No. According to the IRS, a parent can elect to report the child’s interest, ordinary dividends, and capital gain distributions on their own return.
 If the parent makes this election, the child won’t have to file a federal income tax return or IRS Form 8615.
 However, the federal income tax on the child’s income, including qualified dividends and capital gain distributions, may be higher if the parent makes this election.

 Where can I find a copy of IRS Form 8615?